 Who Uses a Daily Scrum?

-Who Should Participate and What are they Doing?
+Who Should Participate In Daily Stand-Ups and How?

-All team members should be at the Daily Scrum but if one or two are absent (in the soccer team scenario; one player has been injured and one sent off), the team meeting still goes ahead because, ultimately, the team and the final result are more important than one or two individual players, however important they may be.
-Because the Scrum is a daily opportunity for communication between everyone each team member should be given the opportunity to contribute.
 Therefore, all individuals are active in the transfer of information within the project.
-Namely, they report back on what has been done since the last meeting (the morning before), what they expect to have achieved by the next meeting and any foreseeable problems which could impede their aims for the day.
+Namely, they report back on what has been done since the last meeting (the morning before), what they expect to have achieved by the next meeting, and whether they have any foreseeable problems which could impede their aims for the day.

 The Product Owner and Scrum Master Duties in the Daily Scrum

-The Scrum Master is also “Mr Motivator”, you know the one in the team who not only coordinates but also keeps spirits up when times get hard.
+The Scrum Master is also “Mr. Motivator”, you know the one in the team who not only coordinates but also keeps spirits up when times get hard.
 Organizations sometimes decide to exclude him from the game claiming that a sole person can combine the two roles, but this is one of the most common mistakes that can later sabotage your Agile & Scrum results.

-Hey!
-And one last thing on the who, who and what subject.
-We all know that you are a software developer, so you’re obviously buried deep in the Cyberworld of the early 21st Century, but everyone needs to have their cell phone turned off just once a day for the short 15 minutes of the Daily Scrum.
+For the best results everyone needs to have their cell phone turned off just once a day for the short 15 minutes of the Daily Scrum.
 This is a face-to-face communication process and therefore demands direct human involvement and interaction.

 What are the Benefits of the Daily Scrum?